lunatic-solutions/lunatic/README.md

 ## Usage

-After installation you can use the `lunatic` binary to run WASM modules.
+After installation, you can use the `lunatic` binary to run WASM modules.

 To learn how to build modules, check out language-specific bindings: